Frequently Asked Questions About the APRN Consensus Model – for Nurse Practitioners

-States that currently recognize ACNPC certification for advanced practice licensure should continue to do so; however this will be a state-by-state decision.
-NPs are encouraged to contact their board of nursing to find out what is being done to ensure continuation of their practice under the Consensus Model.
+States that currently recognize ACNPC certification for advanced practice licensure should continue to do so; however, this is a state-by-state decision.
+NPs are encouraged to contact their state board of nursing for clarification about continuation of their practice under the Consensus Model.

-No. While individual states may grandfather nurses currently working in the role making them exempt from new requirements, accreditation standards prohibit AACN Certification Corporation from grandfathering current certificants into the new credential.
+No. While individual states may grandfather nurses currently working in the role making them exempt from new requirements, national certification accreditation standards prohibit AACN Certification Corporation from grandfathering current certificants into the new credential.

-If you practice in a state that does not currently recognize ACNPC certification, we strongly urge you to contact the board of nursing to ask that they take the necessary steps to approve the ACNPC credential.
-To contact your state board, visit www.ncsbn.org/contactbon.htm.
+If you practice in a state that does not recognize ACNPC certification, we encourage you to contact your state board of nursing to inquire about their plan for implementation of the Consensus Model, which recognizes the NP as an APRN role.
+To find contact information for your state board, visit www.ncsbn.org/contactbon.htm.

 NPs will be licensed as independent practitioners for practice within at least one of six population foci:

-Adult-gerontology NPs will be required to be educated to care for the entire adult population (young adults, older adults and the frail elderly).
+Adult-gerontology NPs are required to be educated to care for the entire adult population (young adults, older adults and frail elderly).

 Acute care and primary care remain separate CNP roles; this delineation applies only to the pediatric and adult-gerontology population foci.